 There are many ways to manage stage fright, a humorous and well-known method is to imagine the audience naked.
-Effective as these methods might be, they do not remove the actual “threat,” this being the blunders that invite ridicule in the first place.
+Effective as these techniques might be, they do not remove the actual “threat,” this being the blunders that invite ridicule in the first place.
 To put it in another way, successful and effective public speaking goes far beyond managing fear, the larger and tougher tasks being to communicate with, impress, and convince the audience.
 To put it in yet another way, strengthening your content and presentation vastly minimizes the risk of gaffes and screw-ups.
-Successfully executed, there wouldn’t even be any reason to fear public speaking.
+Properly executed, you would not have any reason to fear public speaking.

 - Use Cue Cards

 - Don’t Speak Without Rehearsing

 - Don’t Dress Inappropriately

 - There Is No Need to Fill up Every Second

 - Use Storytelling Techniques Carefully